tmarkec/row_to_grow/README.md

 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used for interactiveness.
 - [Gitpod](https://www.gitpod.io/about) was used to create this site and then push everything to github.
 - [Heroku](https://en.wikipedia.org/wiki/Heroku) is used to host this site.
+- [Heroku PostgreSQL](https://en.wikipedia.org/wiki/Heroku) was used as a database for this project during development
 - [Github](https://en.wikipedia.org/wiki/GitHub) was used to store the code.
 - [Git](https://en.wikipedia.org/wiki/Git) was used for version control.
 - [AWS S3 and IAM](https://eu-north-1.console.aws.amazon.com/) was used to host static and media files for this project and IAM for the permissions based roles for accessing the S3 buckets.